 Remember, the purpose of an upsell is to increase profit margins, so upsells should require minimal additional effort while still adding a lot of extra value.

-Having resources you can build once and then reuse is particularly helpful in this arena.
+PRO TIP: Having resources you can build once and then reuse is particularly helpful in this arena.

 If you’re a logo designer, for example, a PDF booklet explaining the dos and don’ts of logo usage could be extremely valuable to a large corporate client.

 For writers, a list of outlets willing to share articles on social media can be very helpful —requiring just one extra email on your part, but bringing in extra traffic to your client, which you can charge for.